Erland M. Schulson

 George Austin Colligan Distinguished Professor of Engineering

 Erland M. Schulson received his B.A.Sc.
-(Honours, 1964) and his Ph.D.
+(Honors, 1964) and his Ph.D.
 (1968) in Metallurgical Engineering from the University of British Columbia.
-He has been a visiting senior research fellow at Oxford University (1968-'69), a research officer in materials science at Chalk River Nuclear Laboratories (1969-'78), a visiting research fellow at the General Electric Corporate Research and Development Center (1988), a visiting professor at the University of Grenoble (1989), a Fulbright Foreign Scholar at CNRS's Laboratoire de Glaciologie et Geophysique de l'Environnement of Centre National de la Recherche Scientifique (1999).
-Also, he was the Fulbright Arctic Chair - NTNU, Norway (2013).
-In 1978 he joined the faculty of the Thayer School of Engineering, Dartmouth College, and is currently serving as Chair, Engineering Sciences.
-Prof. Schulson is the George Austin Colligan Distinguished Professor of Engineering.
-Schulson founded the Ice Research Laboratory at Dartmouth in 1983, and since then has served as its director.
-He teaches both undergraduate and graduate courses in materials science, mechanical behavior of solids and phase transformations, and has directed the research of over 50 graduate students and post-doctoral fellows.
-He focuses his research on the relationship between the structure and mechanical behavior of metals and ice.
-Prof. Schulson consults for industry and government.
-He has lectured widely in this country and abroad, has directed over 40 graduate theses, has authored over 300 papers on physical/mechanical metallurgy and on ice mechanics, and holds or shares four patents relating to zirconium intermetallics and electron beam apparatus for generating selected area channeling patterns.
-He and Paul Duval are authors of "Creep and Fracture of Ice" (Schulson and Duval, Cambridge Univ.
+He has been a visiting senior research fellow at Oxford University (1968-'69), a research officer in materials science at Chalk River Nuclear Laboratories (1969-'78), a visiting research fellow at the General Electric Corporate Research and Development Center (1988), a visiting professor at the University of Grenoble (1989) and a Fulbright Foreign Scholar at the Laboratoire de Glaciologie et Geophysique de l'Environnement of Centre National de la Recherche Scientifique (1999).
+Also, he was the Fulbright Arctic Chair 2013-14, at Norwegian University of Science and Technology–Trondheim.
+At Dartmouth's Thayer School of Engineering he is the first George Austin Colligan Distinguished Professor of Engineering.
+Schulson founded the Ice Research Laboratory at Dartmouth in 1983 and since then has served as its director.
+He teaches both undergraduate and graduate students about materials science, mechanical behavior of solids and phase transformations, and has directed the research of over 50 graduate students and post-doctoral fellows.
+He focuses his research on the relationship between the structure and mechanical behavior of metals, ice and other crystalline materials.
+Prof. Schulson has lectured widely in this country and abroad and he consults internationally for both industry and government.
+He has authored over 300 publications on physical/mechanical metallurgy and on ice mechanics, holds or shares four patents relating to zirconium intermetallics and electron beam apparatus for generating selected area channeling patterns, and is co-author of the book "Creep and Fracture of Ice" (Schulson and Duval, Cambridge Univ.
 Press, 2009).
 Prof. Schulson is a member of the American Geophysical Union and the International Glaciological Society and was elected Fellow of ASM International (2003) and of Metals, Minerals and Materials Society (2006).
 He is listed on ISIHighlyCited.com.